N-Dave-08/movienizer.io/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result in development, or visit [https://movienizer-io.vercel.app](https://movienizer-io.vercel.app) to see the live app.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.